angrezichatterbox/Terminal-Chaos-User-Edition/README.md

 Check your current location using the command pwd.
 A deadly sandstorm, Vortex of Desolation, is impending.
 Get to safety before it catches up!!!<br>
 The Eolian caves are dark indeed.
 You sense air coming from some hidden path.
 Light up the room using a more powerful ls command.
 Explore the mysterious cave more to find hints and puzzle pieces that will lead you to your destiny.<br>
 Hint: When faced with identical paths make use of `du -h -d 1` to analyze the depth of the paths.
 Follow the path with the least depth.

+You have ventured into the domain of ancient artifacts, a realm rich with relics coveted by many.
+Excellent.
+Now, endeavor to uncover the inaugural cipher to be inscribed within the sacred tome.
+Run sy.py to begin your task.Seek out the elusive document that eludes modification by any, including yourself.
+After Finding the code return back to the Arrakis-dex to add the code to the handbook.

 Get the hidden code and store it in the Handbook ...

 ## Part 2
 You have got a promising lead.
 The secrets of the sealed realms are slowly coming to light.<br>
 Use `git checkout <branch name>` to switch between realms overriding the seals.Explore the realms and lookout collectibles and ciphers in various chambers.
 BEWARE of hostile flora, fauna and potential dungeon Bosses.